BigdelleB/BigdelleB.github.io/BlogPosts/_posts/2021-1-19-SecondPost.md

 Now to present day.

-I went to Cornell for my undergrad, Johns Hopkins for my M.S., today I accepted a job offer that puts my salary higher than most of my friends parent's salaries.
+I went to Cornell for my undergrad, Johns Hopkins for my M.S., today I accepted a phenomenal job offer taht i could not be more excited about.
 I have a crypto-currency Fintech idea that i'm working with some freelancers to develop and get to market, and I have no doubt in my mind that it will be a hit.

 My sister is going to graduate from the University of Chicago this year and afterwards hopefully pursue medical school.